 Showered and dressed, but hardly awake, I wandered out of our hotel and stumbled next door to the Hilton Hawaiian Village where the advertising was displayed for our perusal.
 There I was introduced to my fellow judges: Steve Casey from Carmichael Lynch, Kevin Kehoe from Goodby, Steve Sandstrom from Sandstrom Design and two other designers whom I’d never heard of before and so can’t remember their names despite the fact that they seemed like good people.

 They split us into two groups, design and advertising, myself in the latter.
-The only difference between the two groups was that the advertising judges had to sit through the TV.
-Surely we earned our free airfare with that Sisyphean chore.
+The only difference between the two groups was that the advertising judges had to sit through the television commercials.
+Surely we earned our free airfare with that Sisyphean chore alone.

-The commercials fell into two basic camps: Almost and What-the-heck-were-you-smoking?
-A few of the spots were almost excellent and only fell short in a few areas.
+The commercials fell into two basic camps: Almost good, and What-the-heck-were-you-smoking?
+A few of the spots were nearly excellent and only fell short in a few areas.
 But most were wince-inducing, ill-conceived brain-farts of the terminally hackneyed or outright insane.
 And the print wasn’t much better.
+In the end, the three of us did roughly the same damage to Hawaii that the Japanese did on December 7, 1941.

 My wife enjoyed Oahu Hawai‘i more than I did.